 The saw has a lot going for it.
 It would be ideal for a small shop, garage, or portable job site applications.
 Although my saw came from the factory very well dialed in, it’s still a good idea to check yours if you decide to move on one.
 I personally feel like $299.00 is a pretty decent sticker price for all that the saw has to offer.
 The 15 amp motor is a real horse, the rack and pinion fence feels ultra solid, and the compact size make it easy to store when not in use.

 Thanks for stopping in to learn more about this compact table saw.
 This review was provided in support of the ProSpective Campaign sponsored by The Home Depot.
 They supply the tool and I supply an opinion.
-If you are interested in purchasing one of these units, consider using this link or one from above.
+If you are interested in purchasing one of these units, consider using a link from above.
 These are affiliate links and provide a small kick-back to the website which helps to keep the wheel turning.
 Regardless, I genuinely appreciate your support.